FACTS AND FIGURES

 To understand and control the consumption when traveling, it is advisable to keep tabs on all purchases.
 I am a fan of the old school notebook accounting that combines travel diary and daily cost list, but nowadays there are also bunch of apps available for this purpose.
 Accounting helps you to see where your money “vanishes” and what you could do to consume less.
 Try not to leave anything out to get reliable data.

-Some basic tips how to downsize your travel budget
+how to downsize travel budget

 Pay close attention to accommodation costs